Below are basic rules to follow in developing the art of dressing elegantly:

 Rule No. 1: Do not wear tight-fitting clothes.

 Can we really look good in our autumn years?
 Yes, we can!
 Women come in all colors and shapes but we all get the extra flab in our bodies as we age.
 We should not put our mature figures into form-fitting clothes that may have looked good on us in our 20’s and 30’s.
 Be realistic!
 If you have clothes that you really like and don’t want to part with, have them altered to fit you better.
 If you decide to wear leggings to go to the corner store or a yoga class, make sure you wear a tunic, a long shirt, or a cardigan that covers your bottom.
+Sell your clothes or exchange them to buy the aforementioned pieces of clothing, if purchasing new sets seem too much for you.

 Rule No. 2: When in doubt, wear separates.